 Mosquito Frequently Asked Questions (FAQ)

-There is a lot of concern regarding mosquitoes.
+Mosquitoes are a health concern and unwanted guests when we spend time outside.
 We have compiled the most frequently asked (FAQ) questions regarding mosquitoes on this page.
 If you have a question, that is not listed, feel free to call our office Monday to Friday 8:00 am to 5:00 pm EST.

 What is the life cycle of a mosquito?